JonathanWelch/RoadStatusApplication/README.md

 # Road Status Application
-Example solution, written in C#, for retrieving and displaying the status of major roads managed by TfL.
+Example C# solution for retrieving and displaying the status of major roads managed by TfL (Transport for London).
+Below are the key details about the solution:

+### Solution Overview
-The solution was created using Microsoft Visual Studio 2002 (version **17.5.1** of the 64 bit Community version).
-It contains three projects that target the framework **.NET 7.0**.
+Developed using Microsoft Visual Studio 2022, specifically version 17.5.1 of the 64-bit Community edition.
+It requires the SpecFlow extension for Visual Studio 2022, with version 2022.1.91.26832 used during development.
+The solution consists of three projects targeting the .NET 7.0 framework and can be easily built using Visual Studio.

-The extension **SpecFlow for Visual Studio 2022** is required for the **RoadStatusSpecs** project.
-Version **2022.1.91.26832** was used during development.

-The solution can be built using Visual Studio.

 #### Configuring the TfL API
-Two application configuration settings have been included to store the details of the Application ID and API key for the TfL API.
-They can be found in the **appsettings.json** file in the root folder of the **RoadStatus** project.
-An extract of these settings is shown below:
+The application includes two important configuration settings: Application ID and API key for the TfL API.
+These settings are stored in the appsettings.json file located in the root folder of the RoadStatus project.

     "AppSettings": {
     	"ApplicationId": "",